Aiven-Open/klaw/CONTRIBUTING.md

 __What information does an issue need?__
 The more information an issue includes, the better!
 For example:

 - If it's a bug, describe in detail how to reproduce it.
-You an add screenshots or screen recordings for visual bugs.
+You can add screenshots or screen recordings for visual bugs.
 - If it's a feature, create a user story.
 What problem does that feature solve?
 What value does it add?

 ## How to work on an issue

 - Comment on the issue to inform that you will work on it.
-- Set yourself as assignee and add the __in progress__ label.
+- If you have the rights: set yourself as assignee and add the __in progress__ label.
 - [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the Klaw repository.
 - On your fork, create a branch named after the issue you're working on.
 - Make all of your changes 🧑‍💻